Travel.State.Gov >

 Wiring of funds through private banks is possible only if the traveler already holds an account with the bank in Syria; transferring funds through CBS or the Real Estate Bank is not possible because of U.S. sanctions.
 Private citizens seeking to transfer funds outside of Syria or to withdraw U.S. dollars from a bank in Syria should check with the relevant financial institution for the most up-to-date regulations.

 Trade and Sanctions: The United States maintains a robust sanctions regime on Syria.
-The Syrian government is under comprehensive sanctions, including for its astrocities, some of which rise to the level of war crimes and crimes against humanity.
+The Syrian government is under comprehensive sanctions, including for its atrocities, some of which rise to the level of war crimes and crimes against humanity.
 Syria sanctions prohibit a wide range of transactions in Syria, including with sanctioned entities, unless authorized by the Department of the Treasury or the Department of Commerce.
 Please consult the Department of Treasury and Department of Commerce websites for more details.

 Requests for specific licenses to authorize transactions that are neither exempt nor covered by a general license may be submitted to the Department of the Treasury’s Office of Foreign Assets Control (OFAC).